-"Ola and Per" is a farce strip made by Peter J. Rosendahl (1878-1942).
+"Ola and Per" is a farcical strip made by Peter J. Rosendahl (1878-1942).
 He was born to Norwegian immigrants near Spring Grove in Minnesota in 1878 and held a certificate in mechanical and electrical engineering.The strip's main characters, Ola and Per, are folk heroes among Norwegian-Americans.
 The strip was first published in Decorah-Posten, Iowa, between 1918 and 1935.
-Books and reruns appear too.
-Among other things the strip offers proverbs, allusions to proverbs, and maxims we would not be without.
+Books and reruns appear still.
+Among other things the strip offers proverbs and allusions to proverbs.

 From the Strip Series

 The caption accompanies three boxes: In the first of them Ola sits milking his cow.
 On the other side of a fence Per is busy kicking away pigs who are eager for the food he carries in buckets.
 Ola says, "It grieves me to see how mean you are to the animals."
 But when Ola's cow kicks the bucket of milk in his face, he smashes his stool over her head in a rage.

 The strip serves to show the tension between animals and men who basically utilize them.
 The cruel mistreatment by these two neighboring farmers indicate how shallow and calculating their sort of kindness is.
 Rosendahl, himself a farmer and sensitive man, uses irony to get that message through, loud and clear.
 The title says the opposite of what happens, and the mixed comment and text of the strip blends nice words of kindness to animals with ongoing cruelty.
 The farmers dominate the animals as they make use of them.
 There are other ways to be kind to animals - or farmers: Letting them be is often fit in the long run, if balances have not been upset already.
 Often they are, and that is quite a modern problem.

 Strip No. 8.
 "You may know the great by their riding-gear"